-One (1) calendar year suspension or expulsion, unless modified by the Board upon recommendation
+• (3)( )

-by the superintendent.
+First Offense: ' ' ear suspension or expulsion, unless oard upon recommendation by the

 Subsequent Offense: Expulsion.

 3. Possession or use of ammunition or a component or a weapon.

 First Offense: In-school suspension, 1 - 180 days out-of-school suspension or expulsion.
 Subsequent Offense: 1 - 180 days out-of-school suspension or expulsion.